mumbleskates/bilrost/README.md

 ### Standard interpretation

+To make the encoding useful, these opaque values have standard interpretations for many common data types.

 * fixed-width encodings must be little-endian, text must be utf-8
 * complex types
     * unpacked encodings for vecs and sets